 Lady Bird Lake

-I have been told my several people there are decent bass in the lake that runs through downtown Austin.
+The lake that runs through downtown Austin is a pretty good fishing lake, but I would never eat any fish that I caught here .
 You can only access this lake via non-powered boat, like a canoe.
+Some fisherman put thier big bass boat in and only use the trolling motor.
 You can rent self-power boat in Zilker park, and a few other locations near MOPAC.
-We have caught a few 1/2 bass.
-A few times a year they have carp tournaments in the easter part of the lake, and I’v seen people pull out HUGE fish.
-They had big ocean like rigs, and lots of stink bait, fishing from the shore, but throwing thier bait way out there.
+We have caught a few 1/2 lb bass.
+There is also a carp tournaments in the east side of the lake and I’v seen people pull out HUGE fish.
+The carp fisherman were using big ocean like rigs, and lots of stink bait, fishing from the shore, but throwing their bait way out there.

 The premier fishing lake in the area is Lake Buchanan, They have stripper guides on the lake.
 Buchanan, like Lake Travis, has very low water levels now and no public boat ramps are operational.
 It’s located about 2 hours from Austin.
 Lake LBJ and Canyon Lake are also popular destinations.